 Back in the old days, when replacing one of these things cost up to $100, we used to adjust the tiny screws that aligned the laser beam in the hope that it would start to read reliably again. (with varying degrees of success).
 Sometimes just cleaning the dust off with a tiny brush or soft cloth or even a cotton bud dipped in Isopropyl Alcohol was enough.
 That's still worth trying - but don't use the Isopropyl for medicinal purposes or the main thing that will go out of alignment will be your brain cells...

 The main thing here is to get the correct type of drive.
 The newer drives connect using SATA cables.
 The power connector has a black plug end and comes from your power supply.
 The data cable is often red or orange and is quite slender (about 1cm wide).
-As long as you connect the new drive in the same way as the old one (make a drawing when you pull the old one out if you are unsure), your computer will detect the new one when it is restarted.
+As long as you connect the new drive in the same way as the old one (take a photo when you pull the old one out if you are unsure), your computer will detect the new one when it is restarted.
 Don't forget to turn off the computer to do the swap!